 Nissan Sentra vs Toyota Corolla

 The Nissan Sentra and Toyota Corolla are two of the top-performing compact cars in their class, thanks to their great fuel efficiency and feature-packed trim levels.
-Still, there are a few differences between them to consider, as these will be the determining factors that decide which one is more appropriate for your needs.
+Still, there are a couple of differences between them, and these will be the determining factors that decide which one is more appropriate for your needs.

-Drivers near Cranston, East Providence, and Pawtucket can discover more about the key differences between these exceptional compact cars by reading our 2019 Nissan Sentra vs. Toyota Corolla comparison!
+Drivers near Cranston, East Providence, and Pawtucket can discover more about the key differences between these exceptional compact cars by reading our Nissan Sentra vs. Toyota Corolla car comparison!

-Both the Nissan Sentra and Toyota Corolla boast comfortable, spacious cabins with plenty of amenities.
-The Sentra, for one, has well-positioned seats that provide excellent outward visibility and an airy feel in the cabin, not to mention generous head- and legroom.
-The Corolla has comfortable seats as well, but the cabin feels a bit more cramped than the Sentra, especially in the rear seat.
+Both Sentra and Corolla boast comfortable, spacious cabins with plenty of amenities.
+The Sentra has well-positioned seats that provide excellent outward visibility and an airy feel, not to mention generous head- and legroom (36.7 inches and 42.5 inches in the front row, respectively).
+The Corolla has comfortable seats as well, but its cabin feels a bit more cramped than the Sentra’s, especially when you’re in the back.

-The Sentra also comes out ahead in trunk space, boasting a wide, regularly shaped trunk with 15.1 cubic feet of space and a large opening.
-The Corolla falls short of that, with only a 13-cubic-foot trunk, which doesn’t offer much space for anything beyond shopping bags.
+The Sentra also comes out ahead in trunk space, boasting a wide, regularly shaped trunk with 15.1 cubic feet of space and a large opening, giving you room for practically anything.
+The Corolla falls short of that, with only a 13-cubic-foot trunk, which doesn’t offer much space for anything beyond your shopping bags.

 Both vehicles also offer advanced safety features.
-For instance, the Sentra offers Automatic Emergency Braking, Blind Spot Warning, Adaptive Cruise Control, and Active Lane Control, most of which are also available in the Corolla.
-These features work to give you advanced warnings of road obstructions and potential collisions, enabling you to take steps to avoid an accident.
+For instance, the Sentra offers Automatic Emergency Braking, Blind Spot Warning, and a Rearview Monitor, most of which are also available in the Corolla.
+These features work to give you advanced warnings of road obstructions, potential collisions, and more.

 Test drive the Sentra near East Providence, Cranston, and Pawtucket…